 Certain of the IPC Subsidiaries are expected to enter into a credit facility for the purpose of, among other things, effecting the Offer, generally on the terms set out in this paragraph (the "Credit Facility").
 The Corporation is expected to be a guarantor under the Credit Facility.
 The Credit Facility is expected to be a revolving facility with a final maturity date of June 30, 2019.
-While the available credit under the Credit Facility is expected to be redetermined on a semi-annual basis in accordance with projections of the borrowing base of reserves of the IPC Subsidiaries that are expected to be party to it, the maximum available credit is expected to be \$100 million.
-The Credit Facility is expected to be secured by a package customary for this type of facility, including but not limited to: (a) an on-demand guarantee and indemnity from the IPC Subsidiaries who are party to it and the Corporation; (b) pledges over all of the shares of certain of the IPC Subsidiaries; and (c) pledges and/or assignment of the relevant facility bank accounts, intercompany loans, insurance policies and hedging arrangements.
+While the available credit under the Credit Facility is expected to be redetermined on a semi-annual basis in accordance with projections of the borrowing base of reserves of the IPC Subsidiaries that are expected to be secured by a package customary for this type of facility, including but not limited to: (a) an on-demand guarantee and indemnity from the IPC Subsidiaries; and (c) pledges and/or assignment of the relevant facility bank accounts, intercompany loans, insurance policies and hedging arrangements.